NCCGA Rules & Eligibilty

 • Women ~ 5,100 – 5,800 yards

 • All tournament scoring discrepancies must be resolved in the designated scoring area.
 It is the players responsibility to ensure his/her scorecard is signed and accurately inputted.
 No changes will be made after the player leaves the scoring area.
-The only situation in which a score will be altered after the fact is if the Student Ambassador needs to consult the Tournament Committee for a ruling
+The only situation in which a score will be altered after the fact is if the Tournament Committee needs to be consulted for a ruling

 • Range finders and electronic measuring devices are allowed as long as they don’t measure slope or wind